-You see, I don’t think I’ve learned many life lessons while travelling solo and I certainly don’t do it to make friends (something to do with my pronounced introversion, I think).
+You see, I don’t think I’ve learned many life lessons while travelling solo and I certainly don’t do it to make friends (something to do with my pronounced introversion, which I wrote about in this post on travel for introverts).
 So I thought I might add a different perspective into the mix and share ten good reasons to travel solo – and none of them has anything to do with ‘finding yourself’.

 My Solo Travel Experience

 Before I jump into the list, I thought some context on my solo travel experience would be useful.

 Since I met my husband 20 years ago, he has been my main travel partner and we’ve travelled to 29 countries on six continents together.

 However, I took my first solo travel trip nine years ago.
 My husband was invited away for a week for a friend’s stag trip, and rather than stay at home feeling sorry for myself, I decided to book a trip of my own.
 I spent a few days exploring Budapest, Hungary on my own– and it was great!

 Over the years since, I’ve travelled solo more often.
 In part, this was due to me wanting to travel more than my husband, and not wanting to miss out just because he was working or didn’t want to go to that particular place.
 But necessity is no longer the main reason I travel solo.
 I’ve developed a real taste for it and there are now lots of reasons I travel solo – so let me jump into the list…

 10 Reasons To Travel Solo